Insulin degludec (By injection)

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, skip the missed dose and take your next dose at the regular time.
 Make sure that there are at least 8 hours between doses.
 Do not take extra medicine to make up for a missed dose.

-- Opened medicine: Store at room temperature in a cool place, away from direct heat and light.
-Do not refrigerate.
-Throw the pen away after 56 days, even if there is still insulin in it.
+- Opened medicine: You may store the pen or vial in the refrigerator or at room temperature, away from direct heat and light.
+Throw the pen or vial away after 56 days, even if there is still insulin in it.

 - Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.